reTHINK-project/scenario-service-implementation/docs/scenarios/enterprise_conversationnal_scenario/enterprise_conversational_scenario.md

 **Scenario to be implemented :**

-Scenario can be decomposed in several phase :
+Scenario can be decomposed in several phase :</br>
-1 - establishement of a multy party calls with users from the same CSP 2 - establishment of a 1 to 1 conversation and then adding a new participant by tranferring the call to the MCU 3 - connexion of an external CSP client to the conference
+1 - establishement of a multy party calls with users from the same CSP</br>
+2 - establishment of a 1 to 1 conversation and then adding a new participant by tranferring the call to the MCU</br>
+3 - connexion of an external CSP client to the conference